 Lend a hand and work together, and remind them of natural incentives they get from starting or completing these tasks.
 Spot the times your kids do listen and acknowledge their positive behavior.
-And finally, make sure your kids are in good health and that their basic needs are met.
+And finally, make sure your kids are in good health and that you’re meeting their basic needs.

 From playing in muddy puddles to standing on the top bunk bed, getting kids to listen without raising your voice truly is possible.

 Get more tips:

 - Toddler Not Listening?
 7 Things You Need to Do

 - Top 10 Toddler Discipline Books to Get Your Child to Listen

 - What to Do when Your Kids Don’t Listen to You in Public